ackolandjian/PE---SNCF/README.md

 - initialize.py:
    - It takes the two datetimes and creates a file windowHours containing all information about trains, stations, time slots.
    - It produces a reward dictionary with stations as keys and rewards as values.
+   - It initializes the Q-table as an empty numpy array.
 - visualization.py:
    - It visualizes the minimum epsilon obtained for each episode.